mia-platform/distribution/modules/cni/cilium/README.md

 ## User customization

+### Base, EKS
 In the `cilium-config` configmap:
+- `ipv4-native-routing-cidr`: Set up your pods' CIDR.
+By default this value is `10.10.0.0/16`

+### GKE
+In the `cilium-config` configmap:
-- `ipv4-native-routing-cidr`: Set up your pods' CIDR
+- `ipv4-native-routing-cidr`: Set up your pods' CIDR.
+It needs to be initialized with the pod cidr selected in cluster creation.